MMOL Tabular Data: User Guide

 Getting Started

-This guide consists of the following sections:
+This guide consists of the following sections, which are best consulted in order:

 1. The Data